A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Template-Fitting Comparison

 Fig. \ref{fig:bagpipes} shows the PIT and the copPIT distributions alongside the marginal and Kendall calibration plots from the analysis, and for comparison, they are overlaid with results from the DES-DF model, labelled as \texttt{GALPRO}.
 The PIT distributions are not uniform and indicate biased marginal PDFs for the galaxy population, and this correlates well with the marginal calibration plots which have large fluctuations about the zero line.
-Nevertheless, the marginal redshift PIT distribution is competitive with template fitting approaches used in code comparison works, e.g. \citet[Fig. 2]{schmidt}, Deprez et al. (submitted, Fig. 7).
+Nevertheless, the marginal redshift PIT distribution is competitive with template-fitting approaches used in code comparison works, e.g. \citet[Fig. 2]{schmidt} and \citet[Fig. 7]{desprez}.
 However, these studies use deeper data than in this work.
 Unsurprisingly, a small number of joint PDFs are also biased as reflected by the non-uniform copPIT distribution.
 Despite the biased PDFs, \texttt{BAGPIPES} does manage to capture the dependence structure between redshift and stellar mass on a similar level to that achieved by the RF.
 On the whole, RF outperforms \texttt{BAGPIPES} on the metrics we have considered in our analysis.
 Having said that, it should be possible for \texttt{BAGPIPES} to match the performance of the RF through judicious use of priors and great care in photometric calibration.
 A great advantage of the RF is that the large effort that would be required to do so is not necessary.
 An implicit prior is automatically applied, transferring information from the rich training data set to our target data.

-To summarise, we have benchmarked the performance of \texttt{GALPRO} against \texttt{BAGPIPES}, and by doing so, we have been able to place our results into context.
-We have found that our ML-based method performs better in every aspect compared to a template fitting method that employs a fairly standard set-up.
+To summarize, we have benchmarked the performance of \texttt{GALPRO} against \texttt{BAGPIPES}, and by doing so, we have been able to place our results into context.
+We have found that our ML-based method performs better in every aspect compared to a template-fitting method that employs a fairly standard set-up.
 Thus, we have confidence that our models are producing valid marginal and joint posterior probability distributions, based on the different calibration modes and metrics we have employed in our analysis.